 Through the adjoining wall, the lanky Ukrainian claimed that sex starvation drove him to fuck Dmitri Boscov.
 Such marvelous nonsense brought a smile to Sash’s face.

-Niko fled the scene; beaten by Sash and reprimanded by his brother, he wouldn’t take a scolding from Andrej, the boy he blamed for all of it.
+Samil’s laughter sent Niko to the front door.
+It banged shut, rattling every shelf in the apartment.
+Beaten by Sash and reprimanded by his brother, he wouldn’t take a scolding from Andrej, the boy he blamed for all of it.

-Sleep retook Sash when his head returned to the pillow.
+Sleep retook Sash as his head returned to the pillow.

 “Cyril,” he called out in Polish.
 “Oil my back.”

 “Cross your arms over your chest.”
-Andrej’s voice brought his head up.
-“Sorry, glass-eye, there’s no one else here but me,”
+Andrej’s voice startled him.
+“Sorry, Glass Eye, there’s no one else here but me,”

-Sash did what he asked, his shoulder blades now flat to stretch his deepest scars.
-Excess oil slipped between his buttocks, appearing as translucent bubbles around the tub’s drain.
-He dipped his head, hiding his empty socket until the boy closed the shower door.
+Sash did what he asked, his shoulder blades flat and stretching his deepest scars.
+Excess oil slipped between his buttocks, appearing as translucent bubbles around his toes and the tub’s drain.
+He dipped his head, hiding the empty socket until Andrej closed the shower door.

-“They’re making an extra trip for Radecki,” Sash revealed.
+“They’re making an extra trip for Radecki,” Sash said.

 Andrej’s eyes studied him.
 “I can wait.”